 The objective of communication is to influence the knowledge, behaviour and attitudes of people.
-Therefore, we hack into city spaces, we create computer games for alcoholics, we change the way patients percevie waiting time, we design way-finding by use of sound, or we design posters for dyslexics. [+]
+Therefore, we hack into city spaces, we create computer games for alcohol

-During your study the main subjects are: how to inform in an objective way – to improve communication by strategy – to bring awareness or change behavior, or how to deliver an holistic service or experience by interaction.
+During your study the main subjects are: how to inform in an objective way – to improve communication by strategy – to bring awareness or change behaviour, or how to deliver a holistic service or experience by interaction.

 To load design effectively with value, the programme focuses on the post concept phase: strategy, validation and framing.
 That’s of course, beside the well known pre-concept phase: research, analysing/synthesising and idea generation....